 - Turn OFF the power.
 Remove the pump outlet, coolant line, and place it in a 3.8 liter (1 gallon) container.
-A Hypertherm coolant container works well. - 2.
-Measure how long it takes to fill the container.
+A Hypertherm coolant container works well. - Measure how long it takes to fill the container.
 Turn ON the power.
-Turn ON the pump manually (see step 1 under "Manual pump operation").
+Turn ON the pump manually using the manual pump control button on your CNC screen (see step 1 under "Manual pump operation").
 Write down how long it takes to fill the container.